Nitrokey/nitrokey-documentation/source/components/nitrowall/nw750/imei-change.rst

 .. contents:: :local:

 There a different ways to change the IMEI.
-The simplest is to use the toogle on the side of the NW750:
+The simplest is to use the toggle on the side of the NW750:

 1. Switch the hardware toggle.
 2. Follow the instructions on the display, which will prompt you to replace the SIM card eventually.